Covid Health Guidelines & Protocols

 - Positive Test Guidance: Students and staff who test positive must isolate at home for at least 5 days.
 If they are asymptomatic or symptoms are resolving and they have been fever free without the use of fever-reducing medicine for 24 hours, they may return to school after Day 5 and should wear a high-quality mask through Day 10.

 - Symptoms at School: Individuals who develop symptoms at school will be assessed by our school nurses and will be sent home when necessary.
 They can return to school if symptoms remain mild and they test negative, or if a medical professional makes an alternative diagnosis.
 Best practice would also include wearing a mask until symptoms are fully resolved.
-For symptomatic individuals, DPH recommends a second test within 48 hours if the initial test is negative.
+For symptomatic individuals, DPH recommends a second test 48 hours after a negative initial test.

 All students and staff should continue to perform a symptom check each day prior to coming to school.
 Symptoms of COVID-19, influenza, strep throat, gastrointestinal illness and other viral illnesses can be similar.
 Individuals should remain home if they exhibit any of the following symptoms, and should consult with their PCP for guidance.
 A negative COVID rapid antigen test does not automatically indicate that a person can/should attend school.
 Students and staff should remain home until they are afebrile and their symptoms have significantly improved/resolved and they are feeling well enough to manage a busy school day.